Gastritus/AdvancedDevelopment/README.md

 ## Running Unit Tests

-### Run the unit tests in `dev.tests`
+### Run the unit tests in `AdvancedDevelopment.tests`

 - Open a terminal or use Visual Studio.
-- Navigate to the `dev.tests` directory if you're using terminal:
+- Navigate to the `AdvancedDevelopment.tests` directory if you're using terminal:
-`cd dev.tests`
+`cd AdvancedDevelopment.tests`

 - Run the tests with the following command:
 `dotnet test`

-- Alternatively, you can run the tests directly within Visual Studio by opening the `dev.tests` project and using the **Test Explorer** to run all tests.
+- Alternatively, you can run the tests directly within Visual Studio by opening the `AdvancedDevelopment.tests` project and using the **Test Explorer** to run all tests.